 At a restaurant, taking things to go can be a bit of an inconvenience.
 You may not want to use an environmentally-unfriendly styrofoam to-go box and carry the food around with you until you return home.
 That is—if you remember to take the food from the restaurant table.

 Now let’s get into the financial benefits.
 The rule of thumb in the restaurant industry is that the price of the meal will be three times the cost of the food.
 Right there, you are already spending at least three times as much as if you were to eat at home.
 Oftentimes, it’s much more.

 I recently went out to eat with a friend.
 We ordered a salad, with the ingredients being lettuce, carrots, chicken, avocado, cucumbers, tomatoes, and a few other vegetables.
 The total cost?
 Seventeen dollars after tax and tip!

-Let’s compare this against the costs it would take me to make this exact salad at home without the 20%+ tip and tax premium.
+Let’s compare this against the price* it would cost me to make this exact salad at home without the 20 percent-plus tip and tax premium.

 - A quarter of a pound of chicken at $3.18 per pound – $0.80

 - Half an avocado at $1.25 each – $0.75